mikeizbicki/gitlearn/README.md

 This tells us who has modified the file and what they've done.
 If you modify your grades, we will catch you.
-As a reminder, I take cheating very seriously.
-I will forward your case to the academic conduct committee and recommend you be expelled from UCR.

 If you are an advanced git user, you may be aware that it's possible to commit changes under other people's names using the `--author` flag.
 All of our grading scripts, however, sign the commits we make using the RSA public key crypto system.